cbinding/yearspans/README.md

 ## Background

 Archaeological dataset records often use a textual expression of dating rather than absolute numeric years for the dating of artefacts.
 These textual data values can be in a variety of formats and different languages.
 There can be prefixes present such as _Circa_, _Early_, _Mid_, _Late_ - and suffixes such as _A.D._, _B.C._, _C.E._, _B.C.E._, _B.P._ that may influence the dates intended.
-This situation presents potential problems for temporal comparison of records in a single dataset, but also introduces wider data integration issues, as illustrated in the table below:
+This situation presents potential problems for temporal comparison of records in a single dataset, but also introduces wider data integration issues, as illustrated in the table of examples below:

 | Category                     | Language  | Expresssion                   |
 | ---------------------------- | --------- | ----------------------------- |